napari/napari.github.io/tutorials/fundamentals/layers/vectors.md

 +++

-## changing vector length, width, and color
+## Changing vector length, width, and color

 You can multiplicatively scale the length of all the vectors projections using the `layer.length` property or combobox inside the layer controls panel.